fredpord3/phish-analyzer/README.md

 - Loop prevention rejects submissions from the analyzer's own address/domain, true bounce senders (`mailer-daemon`, `postmaster`, `bounces`), RFC 3834 auto-responders, and `Precedence: bulk/junk/list` headers — without over-matching on legitimate `noreply@` transactional mail
 - Errors caught at the API and SES boundaries; an Anthropic API failure returns a "service temporarily unavailable, treat with caution" reply rather than crashing the function
 - All error paths use the standard `logging` module (including `logger.exception` for unexpected errors, which captures full tracebacks to CloudWatch) for consistent observability
-- 41-test suite covering both entry paths, all filters, reputation services, and escalation logic, with every external boundary mocked
+- 42-test suite covering both entry paths, all filters, reputation services, and escalation logic, with every external boundary mocked (see Testing section below)

 ## Status